imalkevich/py_mt_strategy_runner/README.md

 1) Add new entry to dbo.wsrt_configuration
 1) Open ./util/params.py file and edit 'param_grid' with needed ranges;
 2) Run ./prepare_configuration.py from cmd, like:
-    - (optional) Activate conda environment if needed (see section below)
     - When in directory, run "python prepare_configuration.py iMA_Period_50_251", where iMA_Period_50_251 is configuration name (entry from step #1 above)

 Run terminals to collect reports:
 1) Install Microsoft ODBC Driver 13.1 (https://www.microsoft.com/download/details.aspx?id=53339).
-Also install pyodbc module for python (either for conda - "conda install pyodbc", or using pip - "pip install pyodbc")
+Also install pyodbc module for python (pip install pyodbc)
-2) Add new entry/entries to dbo.wsrt_run (connection string is in config.yaml);
+2) Add new entry/entries to dbo.wsrt_run (connection string is in config.yaml)

 3) Insert new dbo.wsrt_run_result by running:
     -- incremental insert
     declare @runId int = 17